edutrul/slimCommands/README.md

 Here's an attempt of the command:

-$ slim-create rest-api
+slim-create rest-api

-What is the main Class?
+What is the main Class?:
-Pets
+- Pets

-What methods do you want to implement? add comma
+What methods do you want to implement? add comma:
-GET, POST
+- GET, POST

-What are the attributes? <data_type>: $variable (follow with comman) hit enter when done string $firstName, string $lastName
+What are the attributes? <data_type>: $variable (follow with comman) hit enter when done:

+- string $firstName, string $lastName

 Do you want to include tests?
-Yes
+- Yes

 Do you want to provide HardCodedData?
-Yes
+- Yes

 The following files have been created/updated